 Valchlor Side Effects

-Note: This page contains side effects data for the generic drug mechlorethamine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Valchlor.
+Note: This document contains side effect information about mechlorethamine topical.
+Some of the dosage forms listed on this page may not apply to the brand name Valchlor.

 For the Consumer

 Along with its needed effects, mechlorethamine topical (the active ingredient contained in Valchlor) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking mechlorethamine topical:

 - Blistering, crusting, irritation, itching, or reddening of the skin

 - pain, swelling, tenderness, or warmth on the skin